MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 |[ExternalName](externalname-property.md)|The name of the table in the external database.
 This property is required only if the field's **Name** property differs from the column name in the external table.|

 ## Registering a table connection
-The first step when using an external table is to register a connection to the database that contains the external table, making it available for use.
+The first step when using an external table is to register a connection to the database that contains the external table.
+This makes the connection available for use.
 There are two ways to do this.
 One way is to call the REGISTERTABLECONNECTION function from code.
 The other way is to use the [New-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/new-navtableconnection) from the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

 -  Using the REGISTERTABLECONNECTION function provides a more dynamic and customizable way of registering a table connection.
 When registered by the REGISTERTABLECONNECTION function, the connection is registered for the current client session only and will clear once the session has ended.

 -  Using the New-NAVTableConnection cmdlet provides a static and global way of registering a table connection.
-The registered table connection is stored to the application database, which makes it available always.
+The registered table connection is stored to the application database, which makes the connection available always.

 ### Using the REGISTERTABLECONNECTION function
 The REGISTERTABLECONNECTION function can be called from anywhere in your application code.
-For example, you might want to register the connection when the page that uses the table is opened or when the company is initialized (see the [Examples](#Examples) section to see these example in code).
+For example, you might want to register the connection when the page that uses the table is opened or when the company is initialized (see the [examples](#Examples) section to see these in code).

 The REGISTERTABLECONNECTION function has the following syntax: